 The Department regularly hosts high school culinary classes at the Culinary Café.
-Jim Cason has been the lead faculty in this effort.

 5.10 Alignment with Transfer Institutions (Transfer Majors ONLY)

 5.11a Labor Market Demand (Occupational Programs ONLY)

 The unemployment rate in the Sonoma County was 5.8 percent in July 2014, up from a revised 5.3 percent in June 2014, and below the year-ago estimate of 7.0 percent.
 This compares with an unadjusted unemployment rate of 7.8 percent for California and 6.5 percent for the nation during the same period.